Thursday, November 30, 2017

 Well, the first question seems pretty easy to me: yes.
 I see no reason not to believe in the historical truth of the person known as Jesus of Nazareth.
 And I see (with some bolstering from Lee Strobel) that there is at least as much evidence of this person's historical existence as there is for many other things that are commonly accepted as true.

 The second question gets pretty tricky.
-My upbringing, the theology classes I've attended, many of the religious books I've read (including the aforementioned The Case For Christ) all say that Jesus did rise from the death, and it is not difficult for me to accept that this is true.
+My upbringing, the theology classes I've attended, many of the religious books I've read (including the aforementioned The Case For Christ) all say that Jesus did rise from the dead, and it is not difficult for me to accept that this is true.

 So why do I keep stumbling on the last part of this equation?
 The part that should be the easy part?